theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Network/ethernet.md

 transmission unit (MTU) of Ethernet is 1,500 bytes.
 This means that if the IP datagram exceeds 1,500 bytes, then the host has to fragment the datagram.
 The minimum size of the data field is 46 bytes.
-This means that if the IP datagram is less than 46 bytes, the data field has to be “stuffed” to fill it out to 46 bytes. ***Leaest Significant bit of first address byte determines the type of address: 0 for Unicast, Multicast otherwise***
+This means that if the IP datagram is less than 46 bytes, the data field has to be “stuffed” to fill it out to 46 bytes. ***Leaest Significant bit of first address byte determines the type of address: 0 for Unicast, Multicast otherwise.***

 ![Ethernet address](images/ethernet_addr.png)